dakotagporter/lambdata-dakotagporter/README.md

 A column average (`ColAvg`) class returns the average of any numerical columns in the provided DataFrame.

 ## Installation
-`# TestPyPI
-pip install -i https://test.pypi.org/simple/ lambdata-dakotagporter`
+`# TestPyPI\npip install -i https://test.pypi.org/simple/ lambdata-dakotagporter`

 ## Dependencies
 - Pandas